mimergel/Chat_with_your_SAP_Data/README.md

 Integrate a ChatGPT-like experience directly into Microsoft Teams, enabling users to ask any question about their SAP data.
 With all data and interactions securely contained within your private Power Platform environment and Azure Subscription, engage in confidential conversations using your business data, ensuring privacy and security at every step.

+Get quickly questions solved and even the result presented as a chart.
+Examples:
+- What is my current stock of product A in all of my factory for model B from vendor C?
+- How are sales progressing over the last 6 weeks?
+- I want to verify data quality: Please show me sold products that have incomplete owners data?
+- How many empty seats did we have for for economy, business and first class in September 2023?
+- etc.

 **Architecture**

 ![High Level Process](images/high-level-process.jpg)